Belgian Red Cross: Rode Kruis-Vlaanderen

 The assistance from volunteers is what heavily drives this organization, and is the foundation on which it practices.

-Croix-Rouge de Belgique
+Croix-Rouge de Belgique communauté Francophone

 This is a French-speaking Belgian branch of the Red Cross.
 This subsidiary organization of the Belgian Red Cross is also like Rode Kruis-Vlaanderens as it is a connected member of the International Red Cross and the Red Crescent Movement.
 The mission of this Belgian Red Cross branch are as follows: